 His hair was less red, more rusty brown, then I remembered, but he looked good.
 More handsome than I recalled as well, and without Henry next to him casting his gorgeous shadow on every man in this universe, his good looks stood out even more.
 I felt my heart begin to beat faster as he approached.

-“Hey,” He said warmly when he reached me.
+“Hey.”
+He said warmly when he reached me.
 His mouth was stretched into a wide, amiable smile, and I found myself nearly beaming in response.
-His grin was bloody contagious, it did strange things to the mind, I swear.
+His grin was clearly contagious, it did strange things to the mind, I swear.
 I pushed a curl behind my ear and took a deep breath.

 A/N: I hope you enjoyed this, and even if it was just a little bit, telling me so in a review would make my day!